franciscovillaescusa/CAMELS_Agents/README.md

 The agents are able to identify CAMELS papers for a given query; for instance to see if an idea has been already carried out.
 The list of CAMELS papers is located in `Input_Text/CAMELS_papers_links.py`.
 Add any paper you want to the list for the agents to work with them.
 One the list is updated, go to `CAMELS_Agents` folder and run `python update_db_CAMELS_papers.py` to add those papers to the Chroma database.

+### CAMELS coding

+The guidelines to use CAMELS data are in `Input_Text/CAMELS_coding.txt`.
+Add or modify that file for your needs.
+Take into account that the longer the file, the larger the context and the more expensive the call to the LLM will be.

 ## Team:

 - Francisco Villaescusa-Navarro (Flatiron)